-$\gtrsim 5$.
-Any company, person or corporation refusing or neglecting to comply with any order made by the said Railroad and Warehouse Commission in pursuance to this act shall forfeit and pay a penalty of \$200 for each week of refusal and neglect, the same to be recovered in an action of debt in the name of the People of the State of Illinois, and to be paid. when collected, into the county treasury of any county where any such suit may be tried.

-\gtrless 6.
-All expenses incurred in any proceeding under this act shall be paid by the railway companies concerned, in equal portions, upon bills to be rendered by the secretary of said commission.
+- § 5.
+Any company, person or corporation refusing or neglecting to comply with any order made by the said Railroad and Warehouse Commission in pursuance to this act shall forfeit and pay a penalty of \$200.00 for each week of refusal and neglect, the same to be recovered in an action of debt in the name of the People of the State of Illinois, and to be paid, when collected, into the county treasury of any county where any such suit may be tried. - § 6.
+All expenses incurred in any proceeding under this act shall be paid by the railway companies concerned, in equal portions, upon bills to be rendered by the secretary of said commission. - § 7.
+Every junction of two or more railroad tracks, whether the tracks joining each other are owned by different companies or by the same company, shall be taken and deemed to be a crossing within the meaning of this act: Provided, that this section shall not apply to switch, spur or side tracks.